About the Department

-Chief Shane McSheehy is a proud member of the Pella Police Department and a veteran law enforcement officer with over 27 years of service.
-In 1993, he attended the Institute of Public Safety in Florida, where he graduated with honors.
-During his law enforcement career, Chief McSheehy has attended over 3500 hours of professional development training.
-He has earned his Master of Science degree in Criminal Justice Administration from Columbia Southern University and a Master of Science degree in Management and Leadership from Western Governors University.
+Chief Shane McSheehy is a proud member of the Pella Police Department and a veteran law enforcement officer, beginning his career in 1993.
+He attended the Institute of Public Safety in Florida, where he graduated with honors in 1993.
+During his law enforcement career, Chief McSheehy has attended over 3,500 hours of professional development training.
+He earned his Master of Science degree in Criminal Justice Administration from Columbia Southern University and a Master of Science degree in Management and Leadership from Western Governors University.
 Chief McSheehy is a graduate of the 135th Administrative Officers Leadership Course from the Southern Police Institute at the University of Louisville and commissioned as an honorable Kentucky Colonel.
-Chief McSheehy has completed the Executive Leadership Course through the University of Notre Dame Mendoza College of Business.
+Chief McSheehy completed the Executive Leadership Course through the University of Notre Dame Mendoza College of Business.

 Chief McSheehy has devoted much of his time in his career to training.
 He served as an adjunct instructor for the Lake County School Board and the Institute of Public Safety for 16 years.
 In addition to instructing new police academy recruits, Chief McSheehy also has instructed specialized and advanced training courses.
 He holds several certifications in training in areas of Firearms, Defensive Tactics, Active Shooter Instructor, Reality Based Training Instructor, and Taser.
 Chief McSheehy served as the Chief Operations Officer for U.S. Police Instructor Teams for 13 years.
 He has been involved in the tactical training and development of international police forces, as well as the dignitary and personal protection training of judicial, prosecutorial, and executive personnel.
 Chief McSheehy is an International Certified Instructor through the International Association of Directors of Law Enforcement Standards and Training (IDLEST).